Linux Backup Script(s)

 There are about half a Gig of files on most Seagate drives --- mostly Microsoft Windows executables, which I did not need on my Acer netbook on which I had installed Ubuntu Linux 9.04 over the MS Windows OS that came on the netbook.

 (By the way, those articles that keep appearing that say Linux is dead on netbooks --- I strongly disagree.
-I doubt if I am the only one who buys a netbook with Microsoft Windows on it and overlays that MS installation with a Linux install.
-I now have 3 Acer netbooks on which I overlaid MS Windows installations with Ubuntu Linux installations.)
+I am not the only one who buys a netbook with Microsoft Windows on it and overlays that MS installation with a Linux install.
+I have several Acer netbooks on which I overlaid MS Windows installations with Ubuntu Linux installations.)

 I moved the Seagate files into a new home subdirectory, just in case there were a file (like a documentation file) that I might need later.

 The drive label was a rather generic name like 'Seagate', but I like to use a more descriptive label, like 'SeagateGoflex320GB' that shows the capacity of the drive.
 So I 'right-clicked' on the drive icon and clicked on the 'Properties' line in the menu that popped up.